data-provider/website/website/versioned_docs/version-2.3.0/basics-usage-with-react.md

 ## Presentational components

 We also have to mention that __we are not going to worry about the performance of the example__.
 You'll see here some "React bad patterns" that should be avoided in a real app, as defining callbacks directly in the components props using arrow functions.
-But again, the purpose of this guide is not to learn about how to use React, so, we made this intentionally in favour of the examples simplicity.
+But again, the purpose of this guide is not to learn about how to use React, so, we made this intentionally in favor of the examples simplicity.

 ### `components/Todo.js`